 This is a radical systems change.

-I am delighted to announce that as of September, our healthcare professionals graduating our Diploma Courses will be able prescribe our sourdough baking courses as both social and lifestyle medicine prescriptions.
-What is more these social prescription courses are free to the patients.
+I am delighted to announce that as of September, our healthcare professionals graduating from our Diploma Courses will be able to prescribe our sourdough baking courses as both social and lifestyle medicine prescriptions.
+What is more these social prescription courses are affordable to the patients.

 It’s taken us 4 years of work to be able to share the full extent of courses, ingredients, books and a program that support systems change.
 I am beyond excited to be able to share that Shelia Dillon will be including a little of our groundbreaking approach to sourdough baking courses and the social prescription and preventative lifestyle medicine interventions that GP’s can prescribe in tomorrows BBC Radio 4 Food Programme.

 “I realised that change was needed in the way we approach medicine, and bread making could empower both doctors and patients.”

 The courses empower patients to learn how to bake and eat bread to nourish and use the same protocol used in our dietary intervention studies that underpin our courses in Nutrition and Digestibility of Bread.

 In 2018 when the waiting list for people to be able to attend my bread making courses was almost 2 years long, I realised that change was needed in the way we approach medicine.
 I learned from almost every class that there was an epidemic of preventable lifestyle related diseases sweeping the country.